Popular Posts:

 Individuals, on the other hand, are not yet required to have an LEI.
 Furthermore, it’s impossible to obtain an LEI without a legal entity.

-Whilst in transactions where either one or both parties are non-individuals, an LEI will be required.
+An LEI will be required in transactions where either one or both parties are non-individuals.

 Why is LEI code required?

-The LEI code was introduced as a critical measure to better the quality and precision of financial data systems for better risk management post the Global Financial Crisis.
-Essentially it’s a business passport, which identifies your company and makes it possible to check if your counterpart is who they’re claiming to be.
-It’ll provide access to the global directory of participants that exist within the financial market.
-The LEI Search interface triumphs former time-consuming background checks, allowing you to systematically browse the GLEIF database and can be easily integrated into your know your customer (KYC) process.
+The LEI code was introduced as a critical measure to improve the quality and precision of financial data systems for better risk management during the Global Financial Crisis.
+Essentially, it’s a business passport, which identifies your company and makes it possible to check if your counterpart is who they claim to be.
+It’ll provide access to the global directory of participants within the financial market.
+The LEI Search interface triumphs over former time-consuming background checks, allowing you to browse the GLEIF database system and can be easily integrated into your Know Your Customer (KYC) process.

 How to obtain an LEI?

-LEI Register is also in charge of authenticating data and managing communication between LOUs.
+LEI Register is also responsible for authenticating data and managing communication between LOUs.
 We understand the value of time and have worked tirelessly to become the fastest secure registration service in the world.

 REGISTER LEI NOW